Day-fit/day-fit.github.io/README.md

-# DayFit - About Page
+# Dayfit - About Page

 Welcome to the repository for **dayfit.github.io**, which hosts my personal about page.